Fix avoid excessive-DOM size lighthouse warning

 • Badly coded plugins in your CMS.

-• Text that is copy'd and pasted into a WYSIWYG editor (like tinyMCE).
+• Text that is copied and pasted into a WYSIWYG editor (like TinyMCE).

 • Bad template coding.

-A large DOM doesn't directly impact the lighthouse metrics.
-It does make rendering a webpage unnecessarily complicated, making it almost impossible to get that high lighthouse score.
+A large DOM does not directly impact the Lighthouse metrics.
+It does make rendering a webpage unnecessarily complicated, making it almost impossible to get a high Lighthouse score.
 Your browser will need to do more work before the webpage can be displayed on screen.
-There are 3 problems with a large DOM.
+There are 4 problems with a large DOM:

 • The size of your HTML is larger because your code is bloated.
 This will increase the time it takes to download your page.

-• A large dome size will slow down rendering performance.
+• A large DOM size will slow down rendering performance.
 Your browser needs to do more (DOM) calculations on first load and each time a user or a script interacts with your page.

 • Your browser may use much more memory when interacting with the DOM via JavaScript.